sharib-vision/tutorial/Docker.md

 - Image: build in binaries that we want to run -
 - Container: is an instance of the image running as a process (can be many of the same image)
 - Docker Hub (hub.docker.com): default image registry (a remote image repository)
+- Docker is actually a process in host machine rather than a Virtual Machine

 *Example*
  2. Using image ''ngnix'''